mkmksto/ai221_final_project/README.md

 In order to reduce the size of the dataset, the images were resized to 500x500 and converted to the webp format, see `src/utils_image_conversion.py` for the conversion script.
 The converted dataset is stored in the `data/ph_med_plants_reduced_sizes` folder.

+This reduces the size of the dataset to around 30MB from 8GB.

 ## Introduction

 We train various Machine Learning models (mostly classical ML models, and simple MLPs) to classify the images into their corresponding classes.